Dr. Mike Mattingly, Associate Superintendent of Curriculum, Instruction & Staff Development

-Dr. Mike Mattingly has served the students of Denton ISD as the assistant superintendent for curriculum, instruction, and staff development since 2007.
+Dr. Mike Mattingly has served the students of Denton ISD as the associate superintendent for curriculum, instruction, and staff development since 2007.
 He is also a former teacher, principal and executive director for schools in Texas and Georgia.

 Under his leadership, Denton ISD has strengthened support for teaching staff through leadership development.
 Through his oversight of professional development, the district has expanded its dual language and the International Baccalaureate programs as well as strengthened support for pre-kindergarten and students with special needs.
 A cadre of academic coaches has been added to support grade-level and core content areas with the implementation of standards-based grading driven by a more rigorous curriculum.

 His true belief in global learning reaches into the instructional technology realm, as he leads the district’s digital learning design team, a group of classroom professionals who review and recommend technology based on teaching and learning outcomes.
 His team approach serves as a model for other programs around the state.
 He is a member of Texas Learning Forward and Texas ASCD.

 Dr. Mattingly began his teaching career in Grand Prairie ISD at Jackson Middle School and South Grand Prairie High School as a science teacher.
 He went on to serve as principal of Crockett, Eisenhower and Colin Powell elementary schools.